kubermatic/docs/content/kubermatic/main/tutorials-howtos/monitoring-logging-alerting/user-cluster/admin-guide/_index.en.md

 ### Enabling MLA Feature in KKP Configuration

-Since the User Cluster MLA feature is in alpha stage, it has to be explicitly enabled via a feature gate in the `KubermaticConfiguration`, e.g.:
+Since the User Cluster MLA feature is optional and might be subject to change in the future, it has to be explicitly enabled via a feature gate in the `KubermaticConfiguration`, e.g.:

 ```yaml
 apiVersion: kubermatic.k8c.io/v1